 Torture First, Ask Questions Later: At Angelus' place, a captive Giles asks what he wants.
 Angelus hops to his feet and says matter-of-factly, "I wanna torture you."
 He explains that he's tried to wake Acathla, with no results, and was hoping Giles could give him some pointers.
 "But honestly," he confides, "I sorta hope you don't.
 'Cause I really wanna torture you."

 Trailers Always Spoil: There was never a big question as to whether Angel would return, since the announcement of Angel was made right after this episode aired.

-He finally full on reappears in Angel and Faith This time with nothing potential about it: He's the big bag of that half of season 9.
+He finally full on reappears in the Angel & Faith comic series.
+This time with nothing potential about it: He's the Big Bad of that half of season 9.

-Who Needs Enemies? / Enemy Mine: Spike offers to strike a deal with Buffy; he will help her stop Angelus if she lets him and Drusilla skip town.
+Who Needs Enemies?: Spike offers to strike a deal with Buffy; he will help her stop Angelus if she lets him and Drusilla skip town.
 Later he's carrying out Drusilla and notices a sword-wielding Angelus advancing on a disarmed Buffy.